michaelarichard/logapp/README.md

 ## Recommendations
 - Log file format -> into complete json objects,  including type, id, and ref data in all lines.
-- copntinue refactoring a lot into functions for easier maintainable and support of more sensor types.
+- copntinue refactoring a lot into functions for easier maintainable and support of more sensor types. a handler? might scale better.
-- Add tests
+- Add tests/validation along with verbosity/debug output flags.

 ## Status